-1. Now that you have a direction.
-We need to get more specific.
-Its expected that science projects are fair and act to control major variables.
-(PP3) What variable to you want to Test?
-What variable to you want to Measure?
+Now that you have an initial question, we need to set limits to what we plan to investigate.
+Its expected that science projects are fair, so need identify the variables.
+(PP3)

+Independent Variable?

+Dependent Variable?

 3. We now have a better understanding of the variables that we plan to test and measure, rephrase your initial question in a testable form.
+(PP1)

-(PP1) 4.
-A big part of being a scientist is using what you already know about your subject to predict what you think will happen in your project and to justify scientifically why you think so.
-(PP2) lf then Because,
+4. A big part of being a scientist is using what you already know about your subject to predict what you think will happen in your project and to justify scientifically why you think so.
+State a hypothesis based on research, background information or an observed pattern of events.
+(PP2)

-- 5. Now its time to design how you are going to test your experiment.
-(PP4) - A. List the Materials needed for this experiment

-B. Identify the Variables that need to be controlled for this experiment to be fair
+- 5. Now its time to design how you are going to test your experiment. - A. List the Materials needed for this experiment (PP4) - B. Identify the Variables that need to be controlled for this experiment to be fair (PP3)